rpeyron/plugin-gimp-fourier/README.md

 ```

 Many thanks to Mogens Kjaer, Alex Fernández, Rene Rebe, Edgar Bonet,
-Martin Ramshaw, Bob Barry, bluedxca93 and JoesCat for their contributions.
+Martin Ramshaw, Bob Barry, bluedxca93 and Joe Da Silva for their contributions.

 French readers may also interested by [this article](https://www.lprp.fr/2002/02/fourier/) that describes
 the way the plugin works (even it is a little outdated as a GIMP parasite is used to store the scale